So you’ve got a job interview. Congratulations! Whatever job you’ve applied for, phone interviews are a common part of the hiring process.

 Try using the ‘Present-Past-Future’ formula to answer.
 First, talk about where you are now and your current situation, then explain how you got there, and finally, end with what you’re hoping to do in the future.
 The end of your answer should tie in with why you’re interested in applying for the new role you’re interviewing for.

 “Well, I’m currently working as a copywriter at [current company name] where I manage all content for a wide range of clients – from writing company newsletters to creating new pages for websites.

-Before that, I worked at [past company name] and I’ve worked within the writing and communications industry for 20 years.
+Before that, I worked at [past company name] and I’ve worked in the writing and communications industry for 20 years.